manfredsteyer/guest-writer/articles/2019-11-23-royderks-auth0-graphql-react.markdown

 cd auth0-graphql-server
 ```

-- Follow the steps in the [Securing a GraphQL Server with Auth0](https://auth0.com/blog/build-and-secure-a-graphql-server-with-node-js/#Securing-a-GraphQL-Server-with-Auth0) section of the previous chapter to set up an Auth0 API for your server. <Editor note: This previous instruction is confusing, particularly "of the previous chapter"—does "chapter" mean "section" or does it mean the other tutorial, or something else?
-It would be better to specify exactly the name or number of the chapter so the reader doesn't have to guess "previous to what?"> An Auth0 API is an API that you define within your Auth0 tenant, which you can consume from your applications to process authentication and authorization requests.
+- Follow the steps in the [Securing a GraphQL Server with Auth0](https://auth0.com/blog/build-and-secure-a-graphql-server-with-node-js/#Securing-a-GraphQL-Server-with-Auth0) section of the previous post to set up an Auth0 API for your server.
+An Auth0 API is an API that you define within your Auth0 tenant, which you can consume from your applications to process authentication and authorization requests.

 - Create a new file called `.env` under the root project directory and add your Auth0 information to it like this: